March 73B car-by-car histories

 However, this leaves another eight where little is known.
 These are 73B/5, 73B/6 and 73B/9 where nothing is known; and 73B/11, 73B/14, 73B/15, 73B/16 and 73B/19 where we have a few clues.

-The nine unidentified cars will be explained by the cars driven by Warren Ogden, Roy Folland, Gary Magwood and Tom Outcault in North America, all of whom had raced by 3 June; by Max Callicott who appeared in July; by the Dale Lang/Joe Grimaldi car that appeared in August or September; and by Sonny Rajah in the Far East.
-However, that is only seven, leaving another two cars that are completely unexplained.
-Jas Patterson appears to have replaced his 722/73B with a pukka 73B at some point, so that explains one of them.
-The final car may have gone straight into the depths in SCCA Divisional racing, even though all the Marches that scored points in 1973 have been identified, at least in terms of their model.
-It is also possible that one did not race until 1974, and the car of John Gillmeister may be one of these.
+The eight unidentified cars will be explained by the unidentified cars driven by Roy Folland, Gary Magwood and Tom Outcault in North America, all of whom had raced by 3 June; by Max Callicott who appeared in July; by the Dale Lang/Joe Grimaldi car that appeared in August or September; by Sonny Rajah in the Far East, and by Jas Patterson in Britain.
+Max Callicott's car is by no means certain, so that only explains six or seven of the eight, leaving one or two unexplained.
+It is possible that a 73B may have gone straight into the depths in SCCA Divisional racing, even though all the Marches that scored points in 1973 have been identified, at least in terms of their model.
+It is also possible that a late-season 73B did not race until 1974, and the car of John Gillmeister may be one of these.
 However, Gillmeister's may have been built from parts and as such not be part of March's official production.
+The other possibility to consider is that David Purley's March 73B, which started life as an F2 March 722 but photographs show had been fully rebuilt with a 1973 monocoque as well as 1973 bodywork by July 1973.
+LIke Patterson's and Gillmeister's cars, it is hard to know whether this would have appeared in March records as a new 73B.